 However, Hanafii scholars permitted buying dogs excluding those prohibited to be kept.

 Furthermore, Islam permitted training dogs since, Allah, the Almighty, said: “They ask you what is lawful to them (as food).
 Say: lawful unto you are (all) things good and pure: and what ye have taught your trained hunting animals (to catch) in the manner directed to you by Allah.
 Eat what they catch for you, but pronounce the name of Allah over it: and fear Allah for Allah is swift in taking account.”
 (Al-Mai’dah 5:4)

 This is because training dogs is a basic condition to make the preys that they hunt lawful for their owners.

 In addition, Al-Imam Al-Shafi`i (may Allah have mercy on his soul) said:” A trained dog is that which responds to command, does not eat from hunted prey, and if it did as you trained it, then it will become a trained one.
 Besides, if it killed the prey, it won’t eat from it, so its master is permitted to eat from it, but if it the dog ate from the pray then it won’t be considered a trained one.”
 (Al-Umm 2/249)

-In conclusion, establishing a kennel to raise and train dogs is recommended since this is considered an act of kindness since the Prophet (peace be upon him) said: “A reward is given in connection with every living creature”.
+In conclusion, establishing a kennel to raise and train dogs is permissible since this is considered an act of kindness.
+Prophet Muhammad (peace be upon him) said: “A reward is given in connection with every living creature”.
 (Agreed upon)